The Need: creating sustainable raw materials supplies

 This sector is strongly expanding and is ripe for novel supply routes.

 SiQAL introduces novel extractive production processes

-SiQAL implements a novel production technology for high-purity Alumina (HPA) and Silicon.
-In a lean metallurgical process, industrial wastes are up-cycled in a unique chemical reaction which results in a resource-efficient, highly profitable and environmentally benign process.
+SiQAL implements novel extractive production technologies to obtain high-value materials from low-grade ores or waste streams.
+With lean metallurgical processes, industrial wastes are up-cycled in a unique chemical reaction which results in a resource-efficient, highly profitable and environmentally benign process.